RGU:Union Annual General Meeting

-You will also have a chance to present your own ideas, known as motions which must be submitted before Thursday 10th February!
+You will also have a chance to present your own ideas, known as motions which must be submitted before Thursday 15th February!
+(Motion Submission will open on Thursday 8th February).
 Then on the night every student gets the chance to vote on important decisions and play an important role in deciding the Union's future direction.

 Navigate with the below links for more specific information regarding the RGU:Union AGM and if you have any questions about or require further information on the AGM then please contact the President (Communication & Democracy).

 AGM 2024 Motions: